 Finally, the word, “Amen” means something like, “May it happen” or “I really mean this”.

 Let me please also say that my suggested advice above doesn’t always have to be in place to ensure the success of prayers.
 (We do have a loving God after all.)
-For example, a personal request for inner strength in the face of physical, emotional or spiritual pain always has a high chance of success no matter how we ask for it.
+For example, a personal request for inner strength as a result of physical, emotional or spiritual pain always has a high chance of success no matter how we ask for it.
 Please see the article, “God during hard times” for more on this.